 Finding new professional opportunities is difficult, and having to network to find them can be even harder.
-Not only can networking feel forced, but overthinking networking can force us to get in our own way.
-If you’re looking to make new connections but need some advice on how to do it, read on below to learn what’s best for you.
-And hey – even if you’re a natural social butterfly, a few tips never hurt anybody!
+Not only can networking feel forced, but we can sometimes get in our own way by overthinking what we’re supposed to be doing at work events.
+If you’re looking to make new connections, but need some advice on how to do it, read on!
+And hey – even if you’re a natural social butterfly, a few tips never hurt anybody.

 Ditch the word “networking”